wso2/docs-mi/en/docs/observe-and-manage/observe-overview.md

     </tr>
 </table>

-* For instructions to set up the above observability solutions, see [Setting up Cloud Native Observability on a VM](setting-up-cloud-native-observability-on-a-vm.md) or [Setting up Cloud Native Observability on Kubernetes](setting-up-cloud-native-observability-in-kubernetes.md)
+* For instructions to set up the above observability solutions, see [Setting up Grafana based Observability on a VM](setting-up-cloud-native-observability-on-a-vm.md) or [Setting up Grafana based Observability on Kubernetes](setting-up-cloud-native-observability-in-kubernetes.md)

-* For more information on how to use the cloud-native solution, see [Viewing Cloud Native Observability Statistics](viewing-cloud-native-observability-statistics.md).
+* For more information on how to use the Grafana based solution, see [Viewing Grafana Dashboard](viewing-cloud-native-observability-statistics.md).

+* For more information on monitoring basic observability data sources, see [Monitoring Metrics](classic-observability-metrics/jmx-monitoring.md), [Monitoring Logs](classic-observability-logs/monitoring-logs.md), and [Monitoring Traces](classic-observability-traces/monitoring-with-opentelemetry-mi.md).

 ## Management